dmachard/go-dnscollector/doc/configuration.md

 - `drop-rcodes`: (list of string) rcode list, empty by default
 - `log-queries`: (boolean) forward received queries to configured loggers
 - `log-replies`: (boolean)  forward received replies to configured loggers
+- `downsample`: (integer) only keep 1 out of every `downsample` records, e.g. if set to 20, then this will return every 20th record, dropping 95% of queries

 ```yaml
 transforms: